40 Healthy Food Ideas That Actually Taste Amazing

 5) Cottage Cheese Bowl

-Take a cup of full-fat cottage cheese and put it into a bowl.
-To increase sweetness, hit up some berries and honey and add some flaky sea salt (this is what makes it work).
-Add more flavor with chopped tomatoes, diced cucumber, olive oil, your favorite seasonings (like salt and pepper), and herbs (dill is best but basil is also good).
-As for textures, cottage cheese curds should remain visible and whole.
-As for toppings, they should be placed on top rather than mixed in.
+For added flavor, incorporate some chopped tomatoes, diced cucumber, a drizzle of olive oil, your favored seasonings (such as salt and pepper), and some herbs (dill is the best but basil is also great).
+When it comes to textures, the curds of the cottage cheese should remain visible and whole.
+For toppings, they should be on top and not mixed in.

 6) Green Smoothie